givensuman/hookmart/README.md

 ### useLocalStorage

 Returns an array with access to the state of a supplied localstorage key and a setter function to update it.
 Note that the state only tracks what is set to localstorage with the supplied setter function.
-Also takes an option initial value (default `null`) to use if there is no item at the supplied key.
+Also takes an optional initial value (default `null`) to use if there is no item at the supplied key.

 Example usage: